BBC Radio 2 Timeline 1967-2006

 Radio 2's evening shows were shared with Radio 1, and included

-- Monday's 'Country Style presented by David Allen
+- Monday's 'Country Style presented by David Allan

 - Wednesday's My Kind of Folk